Mathics3/mathics-development-guide/docs/extending/code-overview/apply-eval-format.rst

 described in :ref:`AST <ast>`.

-This S-expression result is then passed to the ``evaluate()`` method of the evaluation object.
-This an apply/eval process in functional lanugaes where the "apply" covers term-rewriting application and function-symbol application.
+This S-expression result is then passed to the ``evaluate()`` method of the evaluation object. ``evaluate()`` is an apply/eval process that is typically found functional languages; the "apply" phase here covers term-rewriting application and function-symbol application.

-In this process rule, symbol and and function definition can get altered.
+In the rewrite/apply/eval process, rules, symbols and function definitions can get altered.
 A front end will want the changed definitions to persist in a Mathics session while the Evaluation object may or may not.

-The result of rewrite/apply/eval is a Mathics Expression for the result.
+The direct or return result of rewrite/apply/eval is a Mathics Expression for the input.

 For example if the input expression was parsed to the S-expression ``Plus[1, 2]`` the output Expression would be ``3``.
 Recall that